GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

 Dimensional modeling is a data warehousing technique that organizes data into fact tables containing measurements, and dimension tables, which provide context for those measurements.
-This structure makes data analysis efficient and intuitive, allowing users to easily understand and query data related to specific business events
+This structure makes data analysis efficient and intuitive, allowing users to easily understand and query data related to specific business events.

 ### Description

-We're going to create a star schema by extracting _dimension_ tables and a _fact_ table from the _staging_ tables that have been created in the previous challenge.
+We're going to create a **star schema** by extracting _dimension_ tables and a _fact_ table from the _staging_ tables that have been created in the previous challenge.
 First you need to create another dataset and call it `dwh`.

-We have already provided the code for the dimension tables, all you need to do is create a new `fact_sales.sqlx` file, configure the tags to have `fact` and create the fact table with the following columns:
+We have already provided the code for the dimension tables, all you need to do is create a new `fact_sales.sqlx` file in the same folder, configure it with the tag `fact` and create the fact table with the following columns:

 - `sales_key`  (surrogate key built out of `sales_order_id` and `sales_order_detail_id`)
 - `product_key` (surrogate key built out of `product_id`)